berebolledo/berebolledo.github.io/files/myCV.md

   ---
 #### Summary

 > Director of the Bioinformatics Core Facility and lead bioinformatician for the Rare Diseases Program at Universidad del Desarrollo, Chile.
-With seven years of experience in the clinical genomics field, I bring expertise in research, teaching bioinformatics and biostatistics, and developing bioinformatics software.
+With eight years of experience in the clinical genomics field, I bring expertise in research, teaching bioinformatics and biostatistics, and developing bioinformatics software.

   ---
 #### Academic degrees